sondreus/seeAI/README.md

 Arguments:
 ----------

 -   **cv.glmnet** An object of class 'cv.glmnet'
--   **plot.cvm** Should cross-validation error be plotted?
-Defaults to TRUE.
+-   **replay** Should the animation be replayed in the visual device?
+Defaults to FALSE.
--   **plot.cv.folds** Should cross-validation folds be plotted?
+-   **plot.cv** Should cross-validation error be plotted?
 Defaults to TRUE.
 -   **total.time** Desired time of animation in seconds.
-Defaults to 10.
+Defaults to 15 if plot.cv selected, else 10.
 -   **new.save** Should this animation be saved as a new object rather than overwrite the preceeding animation?
 Defaults to TRUE.
--   **save.html** Save as HTML?
-Defaults to TRUE.
-If FALSE, saves GIF.
+-   **save** Save as "html" or "gif"?
+Defaults to "html".
 -   **debug** Only plot subset of lambda values?
 Defaults to FALSE.
 -   **debug.n** If plotting subset of lambda values, sets number of values to plot.
 Defaults to 10.
 -   **captions** Should captions be added to animation?
 Defaults to FALSE.
 -   **captions.alt** Should alternative captions be added to animation?
 Defaults to FALSE.
 -   **transition.n** How many frames should be used to transition between cross-validation and model fit?
 Defaults to 10.
 -   **...** Options passed to saveHTML or saveGIF functions.
 See ?animate::saveHTML and ?animate::saveGIF